csalyk/spectools_ir/README.md

 Requires several standard packages, as well as astropy, astroquery, corner, and emcee.

-#Modules
+# Modules
 flux_calculator is a set of python codes to compute line fluxes from an IR spectrum.

 slabspec is a set of python codes to produce LTE slab model emission spectra of molecules using the HITRAN database.

-slab_fitter is a set of python codes to perform MCMC slab model fits to line fluxes using "emcee" with flat priors.
+slab_fitter is a set of python codes to perform MCMC slab model fits to line fluxes using "emcee" (Foreman-Mackey et al. 2013; https://github.com/dfm/emcee) with flat priors.

-## Simnple Functions
+# Simple Functions
 utils.extract_hitran_data extracts relevant data from HITRAN database

 flux_calculator.calc_fluxes calculates fluxes from spectra

 make_rotation_diagram makes a rotation diagram from line fluxes

-## Usage
+# Usage

 Example usage can be found in docs/example.ipynb

-## License
+# License
 [MIT](https://choosealicense.com/licenses/mit/)